logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 12. The file print_times_table a void function that prints the n times table, starting with 0 to 15

 13. The file 101-natural  prints the sum of all the multiples of 3 or 5 below 1024

+14. The file 102-fibonacci prints the first 50 Fibonacci numbers, starting with 1 and 2